Everything you need to know about the Motor Insurance Bureau

 The Motor Insurers Bureau allows drivers to claim compensation when involved with an uninsured driver.
 Usually, if you are in an unfortunate situation where you are involved in a car accident, if both drivers are insured, then this is dealt with via the respective insurance companies.

-However, if one of the drivers are not insured, this is where MIB step in to help.
+However, if one of the drivers are not insured, this is where Motor Insurance Bureau step in to help.
 Please note, it is illegal to drive without valid insurance and this could lead to a prosecution.

 What does the Motor Insurance Bureau/ MIB do?